BonsaiDen/JavaScript-Garden/doc/prototype.md

 Now `Bar.prototype` points to an *instance* of `Foo`; thus, the property `value` of that very instance is now on the prototype chain.
-And since `Foo` itself has a prototype, the chain continues with that one afterwards.
+And since `Foo` itself has a prototype, the chain goes on with that one afterwards.

 ### Performance

-As a result of all of this this, the lookup time for properties that are high up the prototype chain can have a negative impact on performance critical code.
-Accessing non existent properties will always traverse the complete chain.
+The lookup time for properties that are high up on the prototype chain can have a negative impact on performance critical sections of code.
+Additionally, tying to access non-existent properties will always traverse the full prototype chain.

 Also, when [iterating](#the-for-in-loop) over the properties of an object **every** property that is on the prototype chain will get enumerated.

 ### Extension of native prototypes

-One mis-feature that is often used is to extend `Object.prototype` or on of the other built in prototypes.
+One mis-feature that is often used is to extend `Object.prototype` or one of the other built in prototypes.

-This technique is called [monkey patching][1] and breaks *encapsulation* at its very root.
+This technique is called [monkey patching][1] and breaks *encapsulation*.
 While used by widely spread frameworks such as [Prototype][2], there is still no good reason for cluttering built in types with additional non-standard functionality.

-The **only** good reason for extending a built in prototype is to back port the features of newer JavaScript engines to older ones; for example, [`Array.forEach`][3].
+The **only** good reason for extending a built in prototype is to back port the features of newer JavaScript engines; for example, [`Array.forEach`][3].

 ### In conclusion

 It is a must to understand the prototypical inheritance model completely before writing complex code which makes use of it.
-Also, watching the length of all the prototype chains and breaking them up if necessary can avoid possible performance issues.
-Further, the native prototypes should **never** be extended unless it is down for the sake of compatibility with newer JavaScript features.
+Also, watching the length of the prototype chains and breaking them up if necessary can avoid possible performance issues.
+Further, the native prototypes should **never** be extended unless it is for the sake of compatibility with newer JavaScript features.

 [1]: http://en.wikipedia.org/wiki/Monkey_patch
 [2]: http://prototypejs.org/